U.S. Relations With Cambodia

 More information about Cambodia is available on the Cambodia Country Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 Over the last several decades of the 20th century, the United States and Cambodia established, broke off, and reestablished relations as a result of armed conflict and government changes in Cambodia.
 Full diplomatic relations were established after the freely elected Royal Government of Cambodia was formed in 1993.
 President Obama became the first incumbent President to visit the country during the November 2012 East Asia Summit.
 The United States is working with Cambodia to further develop its democratic institutions and promote respect for human rights.
-The two countries have worked together to increase trade and address challenges from promoting regional security and democracy to expanding global health and development.
+The two countries also are striving to increase trade and address challenges from promoting regional security to expanding global health and development.
 The United States also supports efforts in Cambodia to reduce the prevalence of HIV/AIDS, improve nutrition for children, eliminate human trafficking and corruption, address environmental degradation, better manage natural resources, foster economic development, achieve the fullest possible accounting for Americans missing from the Indochina conflict in the 1960s and 1970s, and to bring to justice those most responsible for serious violations of international humanitarian law committed under the 1975-79 Khmer Rouge regime.

 U.S. Assistance to Cambodia